What are Microphones? How Do They Work? (Answered)

 A condenser microphone is like a capacitor with some extra features.
 A capacitor is a passive electrical part that stores energy in an electric field for a short amount of time.
 Two parallel plates are used to create a capacitance in a capacitor.
 As the distance between the two objects gets smaller, the capacity to hold an electric charge, or capacitance, increases.

 A condenser microphone’s diaphragm is hung on a solid plate and weighs very little.
 The diaphragm shifts in response to the pressure of sound waves.
 When sound waves hit the diaphragm, they vibrate, and the distance between the plates changes.
-The resultant change in capacitance represents the acoustic energy from the input source in electrical form.
+The resultant change in capacitance represents the acoustic energy from the input source.

 Dynamic microphones